vikram-codes/ai-resume-analyzer/README.md

 **Built by [Vikram](https://github.com/vikram-codes)** as a portfolio project to showcase full-stack development skills.

-_If this helped you improve your resume, feel free to give it a ⭐!_
+_If you reached, please feel free to give it a star ⭐!_